The Walled Garden

 Anita’s Cottage and Kilchoan Farmhouse Gardens

-A newly planted collection of trees from across the world, a mix of species chosen for both their beauty and those with high conservation value are housed at Kilchoan.
+A newly planted collection of trees from across the world features a mix of species chosen for both their beauty and high conservation value.
 The arboretum acts as an exsitu conservation collection for the International Conifer Conservation Charity and houses threatened species from across the globe.

-A gentle path leading up-hill takes you into the shelter of native hazel woods, interplanted with a Chilean tree and shrub collection.
+A gentle path leading up-hill takes you through the shelter of native hazel woods, interplanted with a Chilean tree and shrub collection.

-As with most Scottish gardens the areas surrounding the gardens are not left in a fully natural state.
-Informal plantings of trees are incorporated into the woodlands, providing interest on those longer walks from the properties and act as a transition from the manicured and ordered gardens into the wild temperate rainforest, heaths and farmland of the wider estate.
+As with most Scottish estates the areas surrounding the gardens are not left in a fully natural state.
+Informal plantings of trees are incorporated into the woodlands, providing interest on longer walks from the properties.
+This interplanting acts as a transition from the manicured and ordered gardens into the wild temperate rainforest, heaths and farmland of the wider estate.

 Enkianthus campanulatus & Hydrangea